 Tapping the hopeless romantic me, I felt so many emotions watching this sweet, melancholic love series.

-When they promised a different approach to the story of Joseon’s femme fatale, I was curious as to what they were trying to arrive at.
+When they promised a different approach to the story of Joseon’s femme fatale, I was curious to what they were trying to arrive at.
 You see it’s hard to sway someone’s preconception of an existing character that has been hailed as a she-Sauron on TV and film adaptations, but it managed to satisfy my curiosity plus it gave me days of happiness staring at my now favorite flower boy Yoo Ah In.

 Our modern era has simplified pressing heart-fluttering scenes in dramas and movies.
 Kisses, declaration of i-love-yous and some more kisses always do the trick.
-Thus the challenge on a period romance melodrama would always be how they can create scenes in a historical premise that would make the audience lovingly sigh, swoon and squeal… and that was satisfyingly achieved by the Concubine and her King.
+Thus the challenge on a period romance melodrama would always be how they can create scenes in a historical premise that would make the audience lovingly sigh, swoon and squeal… and that was satisfyingly achieved by the concubine and her King.